 But if your bill exceeds that amount, the whole cost becomes taxable.
 Including if that’s split across multiple events.

-Don’t forget your tax return or payment
+Don’t forget your tax return and payment

 Hopefully you’ve got your accounts and taxes in order before Christmas, especially if you’re using bookkeepers or accountants who will be out of the office over the holidays.
 But it’s important to make sure you file your tax returns, and make any payments on time to avoid problems or fines.